 Thousands of Roman Catholics on the Adriatic coast town of Pescara, turned out on Saturday (17 September) to welcome Pope Paul.

-Thousands of Roman Catholics on the Adriatic coast town of Pescara, turned out on Saturday (17 September) to welcome Pope Paul.
+Background: Thousands of Roman Catholics on the Adriatic coast town of Pescara, turned out on Saturday (17 September) to welcome Pope Paul.
 The Pontiff was attending Italy's National Eucharistic Congress where he delivered a sermon on religious themes.

 SYNOPSIS: Nearly a quarter of million people lined the streets to cheer the Papal motorcade.
 Pope Paul, who will be eighty on 26 September, looked frail and tired, but was visibly moved by the enthusiastic crowds.
 Its his first journey outside Rome in more than a year.